 Inks, dyes or pigments may be mixed and may only be diluted with water from an approved potable source.
 Immediately before a tattoo is applied, the quantity of the dye to be used shall be transferred from the dye bottle and placed into single-use paper cups or plastic cups.
 Upon completion of the tattoo, these single-use cups or caps and their contents shall be discarded.

-(C) Sanitation and Sterilization Measures and Procedures
+(C) Sanitation and Sterilization Measures and Procedures:

 All non-disposable instruments used for body art, including all reusable solid core needles, pins and stylets, shall be cleaned thoroughly after each use by scrubbing with an appropriate soap or disinfectant solution and hot water, (to remove blood and tissue residue), and shall be placed in an ultrasonic unit sold for cleaning purposes under approval of the U.S. Food and Drug Administration and operated in accordance with manufacturer's instructions.

-After being cleaned, all non-disposable instruments used for body art shall be packed individually in sterilizer packs and subsequently sterilized in a steam autoclave sold for medical sterilization purposes under approval of the U.S. Food and Drug Adminstration.
+After being cleaned, all non-disposable instruments used for body art shall be packed individually in sterilizer packs and subsequently sterilized in a steam autoclave sold for medical sterilization purposes under approval of the U.S. Food and Drug Administration.
 All sterilizer packs shall contain either a sterilizer indicator or internal temperature indicator.
 Sterilizer packs must be dated with an expiration date not to exceed six (6) months.

 The autoclave shall be used, cleaned, and maintained according to manufacturer's instruction.
 A copy of the manufacturer's recommended procedures for the operation of the autoclave must be available for inspection by the Board.
 Autoclaves shall be located away from workstations or areas frequented by the public.